-Financial Technology Companies tend to invest heavily in developing a strong product and high quality asset and service offering either through acquisitions or internal development.
-The Company is one of the leading financial technology companies in Cyprus with a qualified team of developers which was further strengthened in 2022.
-During the year, the Company invested significantly in upgrading the offered software platform products which are compatible with current and next generation.
+Financial technology groups tend to invest heavily in developing a strong asset and service offering either through acquisitions or in house development.
+The Group is one of the leading financial technology companies in Cyprus with a strong in house development team which was further enhanced in 2023.
+During the year, the Group invested heavily in the upgrade of its software platform product offerings compatible with current and next generation systems.

-During the year, an amount of €451.715 (2021: €589.368) was capitalized as part of the investment in the development of its innovative software platform.
+During the year, an amount of €569.863 (2022: €451.715) was capitalized as part of the investment in the development of its innovative software platform.